 The 2007 airborne radiometric survey over the Anit project identified a 15 kilometre long and up to 1.5 kilometre wide uranium anomaly.
-The Company's and Argentina Uranium's technical teams followed up to ground truth the anomaly and immediately located several rock samples with visible uranium mineralization along a freshly graded gravel road that intersects a portion of the anomaly.
+The Company's technical teams followed up the anomaly and immediately located several rock samples with visible uranium mineralization along a freshly graded gravel road that intersects a portion of the anomaly.
 The Anit project has had no prior exploration history and represents a brand new grassroots uranium discovery.

 In 2008, five pits were hand-excavated within strong uranium-channel anomalies identified by the airborne radiometric survey.
-Yellow uranium-vanadium mineralization was most-concentrated in 10-20 centimetre layers exposed on the sides of the pits.
-In all cases uranium mineralization persisted at least to the depth of the hand-excavated pits.
+Yellow uranium-vanadium mineralization was most-concentrated in 10 to 20 cm layers exposed on the sides of the pits.
+In all cases uranium mineralization persists at least to the depth of the hand-excavated pits.